-Participants were asked to classify 12 cue cards related to climate change as true, mostly true, mostly false, or false.
-This classification process took place in three phases throughout the study.
+Participants were asked to classify 12 climate-related cue cards as true, mostly true, mostly false, or false.
+This classification process was carried out in three phases over the course of the study.

-In the first phase (baseline evaluation), participants arrived at the test center and were asked to classify 40 cue cards (including the climate-related ones).
+In the first phase (baseline evaluation), participants arrived at the test center and were asked to classify 40 cue cards, which included the climate-related cards.

-Next, they were randomly assigned to one of five interventions.
-The interventions were in-person training, educational video, e-game, exposure to a fact-checking WhatsApp group, and fact-checking website.
+Next, participants were randomly assigned to one of five interventions: in-person training, an educational video, an e-game, exposure to a fact-checking WhatsApp group, or a fact-checking website.

 After completing their assigned intervention (immediate post-evaluation phase), participants classified a new set of 40 cue cards.